Francis Beattie1

 d.
 1791

-Land18 Apr 1784 On April 18th, 1784 Francis bought 209 acres of land on a branch of the Holston River from John Beattie [inferred as his brother by later documents].2
+Land18 Apr 1784 On April 18th, 1784 Francis bought 209 acres of land on a branch of the Holston River in Washington County, Virginia, from his brother John Beattie.3,4

-According to notes left by a descendant, Francis Beattie, a brother of John Beattie Sr, lived near where Emory and Henry College now stands (1959).
-Francis had 7 children: Rosannah, Sarah, Francis, David, Mary, Margaret, Jane who married Bristard [sic].3
+According to notes left by a descendant of Francis lived near where Emory and Henry College now stands (1959).
+Francis had 7 children: Rosannah, Sarah, Francis, David, Mary, Margaret, Jane who married Bristard [sic].5

-Will-RecdFeb 1791 The will was recorded in the February court of Washington County.
-Francis had named his "friends" Mathew Ryburn and James Kincannon as his executors.4
+Will-RecdFeb 1791 His will was recorded in Washington Co. court at the Feb. term in 1791.
+Francis had named his "friends" Mathew Ryburn and James Kincannon as his executors.6

 Research Comment: